Revenue Deposits Intended to Increase Appropriation Authority (APS 007)

 - The revenue being received or deposited is not included in the method of finance in the GAA.

 Comptroller’s office responsibilities

 The Appropriation Control section of the Comptroller’s Fiscal Management Division will monitor agency appropriations to ensure proper use of T-codes 149, 179 and 970.
-Legal/descriptive text will also be reviewed to ensure correct legal cites are used.
+Descriptive/legal text (DLT) will also be reviewed to ensure correct legal cites are used.